By: Steven E. Zeller, CFP, AIF, CExP, NQPC

 A number of potential outside advisors could be needed in an exit planning project.
 Usually, only a few are needed.
 But it is a good practice for the exit planning professional to have a collection of them, vetted, that may be utilized when the occasion calls for them.

-The financial consultants of Zeller Kern are registered representatives and investment adviser representatives with and offer securities and advisory services through Commonwealth Financial Network, Member FINRA/SIPC, a registered investment adviser.
-Financial planning services and fixed insurance products and services offered by Zeller Kern Wealth Advisors, a registered investment adviser, are separate and unrelated to Commonwealth.
-Zeller Kern Wealth Advisors, 2237 Gold Meadow Way, Suite 100, Gold River, CA 95670, 916-436-8270.
+Exit planning services, business valuation estimates, and family legacy development services offered by Zeller Kern Business Advisors, a Registered Investment Adviser, are separate and unrelated to Equitable Advisors.
+Tax, legal, and formal business valuation services provided by third-party CPAs, attorneys, and other professionals are separate and unrelated to Zeller Kern, 2237 Gold Meadow Way, Suite 100, Gold River, CA 95670, 916-436-8270.
 Zeller Kern does not provide legal or tax advice.
 You should consult a legal or tax professional regarding your individual situation.
 This material is not intended to replace the advice of a qualified tax advisor, attorney, or accountant.
-Consultation with the appropriate professional should be done before any financial commitments.
+Consultation with the appropriate professional should be conducted before any financial commitments related to the situations above are made.